Alabama Termination Laws

 Legal Cases Related to Wrongful Termination in Alabama

-1. Alabama KFC Owner Paid Over $1 Million to Settle EEOC Sexual Harassment Suit
+1. Alabama KFC Owner Paid Over $1 Million for Unlawful Termination Due to Sexual Harassment

 Jack Marshall Foods, Inc., operating as Kentucky Fried Chicken (KFC) in Tuscaloosa, Alabama, agreed to a $1,052,000 settlement in response to a lawsuit filed by the US Equal Employment Opportunity Commission (EEOC).
 In the EEOC v.
 Jack Marshall Foods, Inc., the lawsuit accused the company of maintaining a hostile work environment at its Monroeville, Alabama location.
 Around 19 female employees, including at least three teenagers, were subject to severe sexual harassment by male employees.
 The harassment included explicit sexual comments, unwanted physical contact, and lewd gestures.